 But it’s getting there.

 Ubuntu Touch and postmarketOS both seem, to my outsider eyes at least, to the two systems in the best shape right now.
 Not without issues, but broadly functional.

-I find the progress made by the Linux community to support a device that isn’t even widely “available” yet all the more impressive.
+The progress made by the Linux community to support a device that isn’t even widely “available” yet is pretty impressive.

 A real community is gathering around the PinePhone (as well as many other Pine products) and it leaves me feeling very hyped and rather optimistic about where things can go next for this particular company.